ynput/ayon-documentation/website/docs/admin_server_bundles_and_addons.md

 - Dependency Packages
 - Version of some server addons that don't affect the pipeline, e.g., [Jira Addon](/features?addons=jira).
+- Assign a [pipeline mode](#pipeline-modes) to the bundle. like production, dev, etc.
 :::

 ### Dependency Packages